 This essential light should be included over the cooking surface, at the sink, over the counters, and over any table or other work surfaces.
 These fixtures should be about 30 inches above an island, peninsula, or table, but might be higher if you are taller or are placing the light over a raised surface or an area such as a cooktop.

 Recessed, or can, lights that provide ambient lighting for the room should be 24-42 inches apart and should work to light the entire room — not just areas without task lights.
+You can check out such companies as Lulu & Georgia for the different types of recessed/ceiling lights and see what design would suit your area most.

 The size of your kitchen helps determine how many fixtures you will need for adequate illumination, but color makes a difference, too.
 White reflects light, bouncing it back into the room and making the space feel brighter.
 With many white surfaces, you might be able to lower the wattage of bulbs used or even cut back on the number of fixtures and still have a well-illuminated room.

 Pendant lights come in a variety of styles, shapes, sizes and colors.
 They work well to fill the visual void above islands and peninsulas while providing the necessary illumination for the work area.
+You could consider this pendant light revit when it comes to choosing light fixtures in your own kitchen and other rooms in your home.

 The darker the colors in your kitchen, the more sources of light you’ll need to make sure you can see what you’re doing.
 Dark surfaces absorb more light than white and light-color surfaces do.
 According to the National Kitchen and Bath Association, a kitchen with dark surfaces needs about one-third more light than a kitchen with lighter surfaces